Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 Only let him swim outdoors in warm weather and dry him off quickly so he doesn’t get chilled.
 If you have access to an indoor pool it can be a year-round activity but the rules of preventing a chill still apply 🙂

-Keep swim sessions short to prevent over-tiring your golden oldie, supervise him closely at all times just in case he should get into trouble, and never force a dog to get into the water if he doesn’t want to!
+Keep swim sessions short to prevent over-tiring your golden oldie, always supervise him closely just in case he should get into trouble, and never force a dog to get into the water if he doesn’t want to!

 Do bear in mind that older dogs are less mobile than younger ones and that he may need a little help with entering and exiting a pool.

-And last, of all, this whole swimming thing can work best if you’re willing to put your swimsuit on and get into the water with your dog 🙂
+And last, of all, this whole swimming thing can work best if you’re willing to put your swimsuit on and get into the water with your dog.
+Try and find a local canine hydrotherapy clinic as professional water-based exercise works wonders for arthritis!

 For some older dogs, even the more routine forms of exercise such as walking, playing or swimming are just too much for their bodies to handle.